 The ongoing changes in Irian Jaya represent the continuation, backed by a centralized government's full resources, of the Austronesian expansion that began to reach New Guinea 3,500 years ago.
 Indonesians are modern Austronesians. — J. M. Diamond, 1997

 Wherever the food-producing Austronesians settled, they either completely replaced the previously established hunter-gatherers or else reduced them to relic populations on suboptimal or marginal lands.
 However, the Austronesians failed to make much headway on New Guinea itself, presumably because the subcontinental island already was occupied by food-producing Papuans in sufficiently high densities to resist the invaders.
-Closely related Austronesian languages eventually did become established throughout the Raja Ampat archipelago off New Guinea's western tip, much of the coastal and insular Geelvink or Cenderawasih Bay region, and further in isolated pockets along the northern and southeastern coasts of New Guinea.
+Closely related Austronesian languages eventually did become established throughout the Raja Ampat archipelago off New Guinea's northwestern tip, much of the coastal and insular Geelvink or Cendrawasih Bay region, and further in isolated pockets along the northern and southeastern coasts of New Guinea.
 Today, the speakers of these languages physically are variably intermediate between highland Papuans with their dark skin and tightly coiled hair, and Malays or Polynesians with their light skin and straight hair.
 Fine details of the characteristics and distribution of Austronesian versus Non-Austronesian or Papuan languages in northern New Guinea also attest to the prolonged contact over thousands of years between the newly invading Austronesians and the previously established Papuans.
 In fact, both the Austronesian and Papuan languages of the region show massive influences from each other's vocabulary and grammar, to the point that it is sometimes impossible to determine whether a language is essentially Papuan with Austronesian influences or the other way round.

 The general picture that emerges of the Austronesians in the New Guinea region is that they mostly persisted in low numbers in coastal and off-shore areas as specialized craftsmen and long-distance traders, heavily dependent on marine resources for subsistence, and that they were gradually genetically and culturally diluted by the Papuans through intermarriage.
 Uniquely, in the Raja Ampat archipelago, at the crossroads between the Moluccas and New Guinea, a process of political unification had begun among the Ma'ya people.
 These speakers of Austronesian languages, but with typically Papuan cultural traits, already recognized hereditary chiefs at times anterior to the emergence of influence from the Moluccan Sultanate of Tidore over the region around 500 years ago.